m4rrc0/poko-website-builder/_content/en/pages/booking.md

 localizationKey: 056629ecb78c
 name: Booking
 eleventyNavigation:
-  title: ""
+  title: ''
-  parent: ""
+  parent: ''
   order: 6
 metadata:
-  title: ""
+  title: ''
-  description: ""
+  description: ''
-  image:
+  image: null
 ---
 ![Booking](/_images/Main-clefs-ombre.webp)

 # Booking

 Booking requests should be sent by email to {{ data.email | emailLink }}.
 Availability can be checked on the calendar below.
-The room rate is €150, including breakfast for 2 people (+€10 per additional person).
+The room rate is €165, including breakfast for 2 people (+€10 per additional person).

 ## Stay Conditions